openvinotoolkit/training_extensions/pytorch_toolkit/action_recognition/README.md

     --threads 6
 ```

-### Prepare configuration files
+### Prepare Configuration Files

-You need to create configuration file or update existing in `./datasets` directory
+You need to create a configuration file or update the existing one in the `./datasets` directory
 for your dataset to adjust paths and other parameters.

 The default structure of data directories is the following: